panglesd/slipshow/docs/quick-start.rst

 .. code-block:: shell

-   $ slipshow presentation.md            # Compiles to `presentation.html`
+   $ slipshow compile presentation.md    # Compiles to `presentation.html`
-   $ slipshow --serve presentation.md    # Compiles to `presentation.html` and serves a live-preview on 127.0.0.1:8080
+   $ slipshow serve presentation.md      # Compiles to `presentation.html` and serves a live-preview on 127.0.0.1:8080

 The sliphub online editor